iterorganization/imas-python/docs/source/imaspy_architecture.rst

 IMASPy Architecture
 ===================

-This document provides a brief overview of the architecture of IMASPy.
+This document provides a brief overview of the components of IMASPy, grouped into different functional areas.

+We don't aim to give detailed explanations of the code or the algorithms in it.
+These should be annotated in more detail in docstrings and inline comments.

 Data Dictionary metadata
 ------------------------